kubernetes/community/contributors/guide/issue-triage.md

 ### Self-assigning
 If you are an issue reporter or a component organization member, and you think you can fix the issue, assign it to yourself with *just* the `/assign` label.
 If you cannot self-assign for permissions-related reasons, leave a comment that you'd like to claim it and work on creating a PR.

-### If a PR is not created for an issue within 30 days
+### If no PR is created for an issue within 30 days
 A Triage engineer should contact the owner and ask them to either create a PR or release ownership.

-### If a SIG label is assigned but no comment is added within 30 days
+### If a SIG label is assigned, but no action is taken within 30 days
-Ideally, a SIG lead will identify at least one SIG member to serve as a first point of contact for new issues.
-If an issue has a SIG label assigned, and no action is taken by SIG in 30 days (e.g. no discussion initiative, no comment added), then gently poke the SIG about this pending issue.
+If you find an issue with a SIG label assigned, but there's no evidence of movement or discussion within 30 days, then gently poke the SIG about this pending issue.
 Also, consider attending one of their meetings to bring up the issue, if you feel this is appropriate.

 ## Milestones

-We additionally use milestones, based on minor version, for determining if a bug should be fixed for the next release.
-These milestones will be especially scrutinized as we get to the weeks just before a release.
+We use milestones, based on minor version, for determining if a bug should be fixed as part of the next Kubernetes release.
+These milestones are increasingly scrutinized in the weeks just before a release.
 We can release a new version of Kubernetes once they are empty.
 We will have two milestones per minor release.

 - **vX.Y**: The list of bugs that will be merged for that milestone once ready.